-‘Dancing With The Stars’ Season 25 Cast: Two More Celebrities Make The Cut To Growing List
+‘Dancing With The Stars’ Season 25 Cast: Two More Celebrities Make The Cut On Growing List

-Dancing with the Stars Season 25 is less than one month away and names have gradually been spoiled over who’s going to make up the fall cast, and two more have made the cut.
+Dancing with the Stars Season 25 is less than one month away, and names have gradually been spoiled over who’s going to make up the fall cast, and two more have made the cut.

-Married couple, Nick and Vanessa Lachey, will reportedly join the cast of Dancing with the Stars and compete for a chance at winning the Mirrorball trophy.
+Nick and Vanessa Lachey will reportedly join the cast of Dancing with the Stars and compete for a chance at winning the Mirrorball trophy.
 A source spilled the news to People magazine late Friday afternoon.

 Nick, 43, and Vanessa, 36, have three children together and have been married since 2011.